AutoriteDeLaConcurrence/publication_sen-codex_networkgraph/README.md

 ### Prerequisites

-You need to have python (https://www.python.org/downloads/).
+You need to have python installed (https://www.python.org/downloads/), dont forget to add environment variables.

 ### Installation